Google ads fail for small businesses when:

 1. Google Ads Fail When Conversions Are Not Tracked

-Without conversion tracking, you are essentially flying blind.
-You can’t measure results and wouldn’t know which keywords are working.
-You do not know which campaigns are driving sales, leads, and sign-ups.
-For example, a local plumbing company might be running ads for emergency services, but without conversion tracking, they can't tell if their ads are getting calls from customers.
+You do not know which campaigns are driving sales, leads, and sign-ups of you don't track conversions.
+For example, a local plumbing company running ads, but doesn't track conversions can't tell if their ads are getting calls from customers.

 If you don't track conversions: